-There are in these current times a wealth of therapeutic interventions available to a therapist to train in, from Analytical Psychotherapy, Hypnosis in all of its forms, NLP Neuro Linguistic Programming, EMDR Eye Movement Desensitisation and Reprocessing, CBT Cognitive Behavioural Therapies and the more esoteric Energy Psychologies such as EFT Emotional Freedom Technique or TFT Thought Field Therapy.
+anxieties and stresses.
+It anaesthetizes them and disassociates or distances them forms, NLP Neuro Linguistic Programming, EMDR Eye Movement Desensitichemically from having to face the reality of the pressures and stress upon them. sation and Reprocessing, CBT Cognitive Behavioural Therapies and the more This is the primary effect at least.
+The secondary effects are much more serious esoteric Energy Psychologies such as EFT Emotional Freedom Technique or TFT Thought Field Therapy.

 So which is best?
 Well the answer is simple; the technique that is best is the one which is best for the client and provides a desired outcome to overcome a perturbing issue.
 Another strategy I employ to allow me to often pre-select the modality, in which I am going to work, is to ask the client to send me a detailed synopsis of their current state, along with a history of negative issues and incidents they have experienced.
-I also ask for details of any medications or drugs they use or have used (both prescribed and non prescribed) as this gives me a chance to research any contra-indications that taking these medications may have.
+I also ask for details of any medications or drugs sometimes to a crippling level.
+We then add to this all of the secondary negative they use or have used (both prescribed and non prescribed) as this gives me a chance to research any contra-indications that taking these medications may